 - Additionality: We adjust for the additionality a company provides, based on the markets it operates in, number of direct competitions, and role of regulation in its sector.

-- Net impact: The methodology also focuses only on net company impact – meaning we will subtract out any emissions generated by a company’s operations from the Carbon Yield calculation.
+- Net impact: The methodology also focuses only on net company impact – meaning we will subtract out any emissions generated by a company’s operations above the counterfactual from the Carbon Yield calculation.

 - Multiple time horizons: When non-CO2 greenhouse gases are emitted or averted by a company, we calculate a Carbon Yield using both GWP100 (100-year equivalent) and GWP20 (20-year) conversion factors, to account for the different Global Warming Potential and lifespans of various greenhouse gases in the atmosphere.
 We anchor decisions on GWP20 recognizing the criticality of the next few decades in avoiding planetary tipping points.